-Warning alerts will be sent to the Environment Manager, Site Manager and Raw Materials Supervisor when winds are blowing from the south to south-west quadrant at speeds of greater than 10 m/s (36 km/hr) and/or when 24-hour average $PM{10}$ concentrations reach 48 $\mu$ g/m.
+Warning alerts will be sent to the Environment Manager, Site Manager and Raw Materials Supervisor when winds are blowing from the south to south-west quadrant at speeds of greater than 10 m/s (36 km/hr) and/or when 24-hour average PM{10} concentrations reach 48 μ g/m3.
 Actions will then be taken to investigate the cause of the alerts.